Class: Polars::DataFrame

 want to apply a UDF such that column names are preserved, you should use the

-expression-level apply
+expression-level apply syntax instead.

 Apply a custom/user-defined function (UDF) over the rows of the DataFrame.

-The UDF will receive each row as a tuple of values: udf(row)
+The UDF will receive each row as a tuple of values: udf(row).

 Implementing logic using a Ruby function is almost always significantly slower and more memory intensive than implementing the same logic using the native expression API because: